mbcarruthers/gRPCweb/README.md

 ### Running the code

 Considering the code is essentially made up of essentially four directories it's best to have a few terminal windows open.
-I preffered 1 terminal with 3 tabs and 2 IDE's,
+I preffered 1 terminal with 3 tabs and 2 IDE's
+(GoLand open in gRPCserver and WebStorm in the app).

 First things first, you'll need to have protoc, protoc-gen-go, protoc-gen-go-grpc installed.
 The scope of installing those is beyond this and up to you.
 Those will need to be installed and added to you $PATH bash variable.
 You'll also need gin-gonic, and gin-gonic/contrib installed on the gin server code(located in the server directory).